insightsengineering/scribe/README.md

 If you'd like to set the above options in a configuration file, by default `scribe` tries to read `~/.scribe`, `~/.scribe.yaml` and `~/.scribe.yml` files.
 If any of these files exist, `scribe` uses options defined there, unless they are overridden by command line flags.

-You can also specify- a custom path to configuration file with `--config <your-configuration-file>.yml` command line flag.
+You can also specify a custom path to configuration file with `--config <your-configuration-file>.yml` command line flag.
 When using custom configuration file, if you specify command line flags, the latter will still take precedence.

 Example contents of configuration file: